beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 ## OpenStack Troubleshooting

-This section a list of some problem encountered by the authors during the installation process and their solutions.
+This section lists some of the problems encountered by the authors during the installation process and their solutions.
 The following general procedure can be used to resolve problems with OpenStack:

 1. Run the `nova-manage service list` command to find out if any of the services failed.
-A service failed if in the corresponding row of the table the `State` column contains `XXX` instead of `:-)`.
+A service failed if the corresponding row of the table the `State` column contains `XXX` instead of `:-)`.
 2. From the same service status table, the host running the failed service can be identified by looking at the `Host` column.
-3. Once the problematic service and host are determined, the respective log files.
+3. Once the problematic service and host are determined, the respective log files should be examined.
 To do this, it is necessary to open an SSH connection with the host and find the log file that corresponds to the failed service.
 The default location of the log files is `/var/log/<service name>`, where `<service name>` is one of: `keystone`, `glance`, `nova`, etc.

 ### Glance

 Sometimes the Glance Registry service fails to start during the OS start up.
-This results failing of various requests of the OpenStack service to Glance.
-The problem can be identified by running the `glance index` commands, which should not fail in a normal case.
-The reason might be the fact that the Glance Registry service starts before the MySQL server.
+This results in failing of various requests of the OpenStack services to Glance.
+The problem can be identified by running the `glance index` command, which should not fail in a normal case.
+The reason of a failure might be the fact that the Glance Registry service starts before the MySQL server.
 The solution to this problem is to restart the Glance services as follows:

 ```Bash
 service openstack-glance-registry restart